Draw: a horse.

 I made the grass fade into the background by having it get smaller (perspective) and bluer (things blue as they fade into the distant air).
 Use reference: not all grass looks alike: a tall grass prairie is different from marsh grass on a barrier island or your lawn.

 I add shadows.
-Models or action figures are useful: you can light them lots of different ways with a desl lamp or work light.
+Models or action figures are useful: you can light them lots of different ways with a desk lamp or work light.

 More color, more shadows.
 If you're working in an opaque medium (acrylic, poster paint, oils, pastels, some colored pencils) you can add lighter colors over the darker ones.
 If you're working in watercolor, marker, crayon, or many colored pencils, you'll have to leave the highlights; you'll have to let the white paper shine through in the light parts.